mesutturgut/reactnd-project-would-you-rather/docs/README.md

 Next we update the Login component to do the following:

 - get `users` to populate Login Form dropdown component
-- dispatch SET_AUTH_USER for login
+- dispatch SET_AUTHED_USER for login

 We do this in the Login component which is located at `/src/components/Login.js`.